-For enquiries about health datasets, contact individual hospitals or foundation trusts.
+For enquires about health dataset contact individual Hospital or Foundation Trusts.

-Certain datasets may also be available by contacting regional organisations that collate data for trauma and injury analysis and reporting proposes.
-For example, the Trauma and Injury Intelligence Group based at Liverpool John Moores University (https://tiig.ljmu.ac.uk/) collects data from a range of hospitals across the North West as well as the North West Ambulance Service.
+Certain datasets may also be available by contacting regional organisation who collate data for Trauma and Injury analysis and reporting proposes.
+For example, the Trauma and Injury Intelligence Group (TIIG) based at Liverpool John Moores University https://tiig.ljmu.ac.uk/ collects data from a range of hospitals across the North West as well as the and the North West Ambulance Service (NWAS).

-Access to health data is via application to individual hospital trusts, and evaluators are required to meet a lawful basis for processing criminal offence data.
+Access to health data is via application to individual hospital trusts, and are required to meet a lawful basis for processing criminal offence data.